Parks & Gardens

 For three weeks every spring, the phenomenal Royal Greenhouses in Laken are open to the public (in 2016: fromÂ 15 April until 6 May).
-They are a marvel of 19th-century architecture that house a stunning collection of plants, many of which are now in bloom.
-You don’t have to […]
+They are… Read More »The Royal Greenhouses of Brussels.
+Brutality beneath the beauty

-(For Floralia Brussels 2017, click here.)
 I’ve posted earlier on the wonderful Floralia Brussels exhibition, the spring flower show held on the grounds and in the greenhouses of the Castle of Groot-Bijgaarden (this year’s event is now closed).
-Regular ‘Discovering Belgium’ reader Wendy Deyell went to the exhibition, […]
+Regular ‘Discovering Belgium’ reader Wendy Deyell went to the exhibition, and has shared some of her beautiful photos.
+Enjoy!

 Known as the smallest town in the world, Durbuy is also one of the prettiest.
-Due to its picturesque location on the banks of the Ourthe River, in the Belgian province of Luxemburg, the town became a pleasant holiday resort.
-This small but at the same time enchanting […]
+Due to its picturesque location on the banks of the… Read More »Visiting Durbuy.
+A delight in miniature

 Covering 12 hectares and with a collection of over 7,000 rare trees and shrubs and many more perennials, Kalmthout Arboretum to the north of Antwerp has become known worldwide.
 It’s well worth a visit at any time of the year.